-- (a) (i) there has been an accompanying change in permanent residence by the student and his/her immediate family to the designated school from any system (public, catholic or independent) according to school boundaries (or is the closest school in the student's choice of school system to the student's home if no school boundaries exist).
+(a) (i) there has been an accompanying change in permanent residence by the student and his/her immediate family to the , designated school from any system (public, catholic or independent) according to school board boundaries (or is the closest school in the student's choice of school system to the student's home if no school boundaries exist).
 Immediate family is the parent(s) or the student's legal guardian as determined by a court of competent jurisdiction.
 The student and his/her immediate family must completely and permanently move from the former residence.
-On appeal, the student must provide evidence/documentation confirming that they are residing in a new permanent residence, and evidence/documentation that they have completely and permanently moved from the former residence.
-See Note 8. - (ii) Students transferring to an Ontario school from outside Canada or the United States and is attending the designated school in their choice of system (public, catholic or independent) according to school board boundaries (or is attending the closest school in the student's choice of system to the student's home if no school boundaries exist). - (iii) A student attending a school as a result of the closure of his/her former school and is attending the school designated by the School Board. - (b) (i) the student did not participate in any sports at the interschool level for twelve months prior to the date of transfer.
-Written confirmation from the Vice-Principal, Principal, Department Head, or Athletic Director of the school is required.
-Students in their first year of grade nine may not apply under this section. - (ii) the student accepts his/her ineligibility under the Transfer Policy, but requests eligibility for the sports he/she did not participate in at the interschool level for the twelve months prior to the date of transfer.
-Written confirmation from the Vice-Principal, Principal, Department Head, or Athletic Director of the school is required.
-Students in their first year of grade nine may not apply under this section. - (c) (i) the student has been placed in a school by an I.P.R.C.
+The student must provide evidence/documentation confirming that they are residing in a new permanent residence, and evidence/documentation that they have completely and permanently moved from the former residence.
+See Note 9.

+1 1 (ii) The student has transferred to an Ontario school from outside Canada and outside the United States and is attending the designated school in their choice of system (public, catholic or independent) according to school board boundaries; or is attending the closest school in the student's choice of system to the student's home if no school boundaries exist; or is attending a school assigned by the school board.
+See Note 9.

+- (iii) The student has transferred as a result of the closure of his/her former school and is attending the school designated by the School Board. - (b) (i) the student did not participate in any sports at the interschool level for twelve months prior to the date of transfer.
+Written confirmation from the vice principal, principal, department head, or 3 athletic director at the previous school is required.
+Students in their first year of grade 9 may not apply under this section.

+OR - (ii) The student accepts his/her ineligibility under the Transfer Policy, but requests eligibility for the sports he/she did not participate in at the interschool level for the twelve months prior to the date of transfer.
+Written confirmation from the vice principal, principal, department head, or athletic director at the previous school is required.
+Students in their first year of grade 9 may not apply under this section. - (iii) The student transferred to another school for a period of less than one school year and is returning to the school he/she attended prior to the transfer.
+The student must not have participated in any sports at the interschool level while attending the other school.
+Written confirmation from the vice principal, principal, department head or athletic director at the previous school is required. - (c) (i) The student has been placed in a school by an I.P.R.C.
 (Identification, Placement and Review Committee) decision.
-The Association's transfer appeal committee shall require and receive a letter from the Principal of the school from which the student has transferred, stating the reason for the placement of the student by I.P.R.C. - (ii) the student has transferred from an independent school to a public or catholic schools as a result of an educational exceptionality which the independent school was unsuccessful in accommodating.
-In such cases, the student was unable to access the I.P.R.C. process (Indentification, Placement and Review Committee).
-The appeal must be accompanied by the following information: a psycho educational assessment diagnosing an educational exceptionality, documentation from the independent school demonstrating the strategies used to attempt to accommodate the educational exceptionality; and documentation from the receiving school confirming additional and/or new methods being provided to accommodate the educational exceptionality, which were not being provided at the sending school.
+The Federation's Board of Reference shall require and receive a letter from the principal of the school from which the student has transferred, stating the reason for the placement of the student by I.P.R.C. - (ii) The student has transferred from an independent school to a public or catholic school as the result of an educational exceptionality which the independent school was unsuccessful in accommodating.
+In such cases, the student was unable to access the I.P.R.C. process (Identification, Placement and Review Committee).
+The appeal must be accompanied by the following information: a psycho educational assessment diagnosing an educational exceptionality; documentation from the independent school demonstrating the strategies used to attempt to accommodate the educational exceptionality; and documentation from the receiving school confirming additional and/or new methods being provided to accommodate the educational exceptionality, which were not being provided at the sending school.

-(d) the student:
+(d) The student: